by Carolyn Thomas ♥ @HeartSisters

 1. King, Kathleen B.; Reis, Harry T. “Marriage and long-term survival after coronary artery bypass grafting”.
 Health Psychology, Vol 31(1), Jan 2012, 55-62.

 2. Andrew E. Clark, Yannis Georgellis.
 “Back to Baseline in Britain: Adaptation in the British Household Panel Survey.”
 Economica, 2013; 80 (319): 496

 * Source: Some identifying details about these heart patients have been edited to protect their privacy.

 NOTE FROM CAROLYN: I wrote more about heart patients and their families in my book, “A Woman’s Guide to Living with Heart Disease”.
-You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press.
-(Spring Book Sale until June 7, 2021!
-Use their code HMEM to save 30% off the list price).
+You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press (use their code HTWN to save 30% off the list price).